06393993/kenmyo-arch/README.md

   removeResults: (DetectionResult[]) => void;
 }
 ```
 Only get operation will be accepted.
 All set operation will be denied.
+Only the Image Search have access to this endpoint.

 * `jobs`: jobs indexed by job id.
 Each job is an array of reference to DetectionResult.
 When the Object Detection emit an event indicating a job is done, the job id will be enclosed to that event.
 * `results`: detection results indexed by id.
-* `removeResults`: this function allow Image Search to inform Object Detection that the results have been archived, so the Object Detection may remove those results to free some space for the incoming results.
+* `removeResults`: this function allows Image Search to inform Object Detection that the results have been archived, so the Object Detection may remove those results to free some space for the incoming results.
 This function will influence correspoding jobs as well.

 Object Detection service consists of an image collector, a scheduler, a front router and a large machine learning cluster.